jonathancraddock/mootparadox_grav/pages/02.blog/catstycam-to-sheffield-pike/item.md

 On this mid-July Thursday, Helvellyn's summit was very peaceful; avoid it like the plague at weekends, unless you love crowds.
 I took a brief detour over to the summit shelter, before heading onward to Lower Man and Whiteside

 Approaches to Helvellyn from the Thirlmere side have a somewhat dull reputation, but this view across Browncove Crags to Thirlmere, with Bassenthwaite visible in the distance, shows there is merit in both directions.
+The mountains in the middle distance are High Seat and Bleaberry Fell.
+Derwent Water is hidden behind them.

 ![browncove-crags-thirlmere](browncove-crags-thirlmere.jpg "browncove-crags-thirlmere")
 *Browncove Crags, with Thirlmere in the background.*